Fried Egg Jellyfish Facts

 - Fortunately for humans, this magnificent Cnidarian separates itself from its relatives in an important way.
 That’s because, unlike the majority of cnidarians, its sting poses no particular threat to humans.
 Quite unfortunately, the reverse does not remain the case.
 That’s because its annual blooms interfere with human water sport activities.
 As a result, vast numbers are forcibly removed from their habitat.

-- Luckily for it, however, it reproduces in great numbers.
+- Luckily for it, however, the Fried Egg Jellyfish reproduces in great numbers.
 As a result of this biological proclivity, its number appear to remain stable, for the moment.
 Therefore, the IUCN currently has no listing for this creature.
 But that could change in the foreseeable future.
 It doubtless facing the same potential threats as other sea-dwellers.
 These potential dangers mainly consist of pollution, and of course, climate change.

 Fried Egg Jellyfish Physical Description